expo/expo/docs/pages/guides/typescript.md

 - `allowJs`: -- `true`
   - Allow JavaScript files to be compiled.
 If you project requires more strictness, you can disable this.
 - `resolveJsonModule`: -- `true`
   - Enables importing `.json` files.
 Metro's default behavior is to allow importing json files as JS objects.
-If your `metro.config.js` has `resolver.assetExts: ['json']` then this rule should be disabled.
 - `noEmit`: -- `true`
   - Only typecheck, and skip generating transpiled code.
 Metro bundler is responsible for doing this.
 - [`moduleResolution`][tsc-moduleresolution]: -- `"node"`